-The Today Screen is a powerful component of a business’s internal communications platform, and can be used by employees throughout the company’s hierarchy to share live feeds, videos and training, and other notifications necessary to keep everyone up to date.
+The Today Screen is a powerful component of a business’s internal communications platform and can be used by employees throughout the company’s hierarchy to share live feeds, videos and training, and other notifications necessary to keep everyone up to date.

 Microsoft Teams integration

-With Microsoft Teams becoming increasingly widespread throughout the business community, using performance management software which features full integration creates for greater ease of use for staff at all levels of the company.
+With Microsoft Teams becoming increasingly widespread throughout the business community, using performance management software that features full integration creates for greater ease of use for staff at all levels of the company.
 For employees who are already familiar with how Teams operates, allowing performance management functions to be operated via the platform – and notifications to be sent directly within it across a range of digital platforms – means that users will experience minimal disruption, regardless of their department or physical location.

 Building resilience for future Black Swan events with high quality data

-Consolidating data into one powerful performance management suite enables businesses to build resilience against future unforseen events, delivering the information managers and company leaders require to act swiftly and decisively whenever an emergency arises.
+Consolidating data into one powerful performance management suite enables businesses to build resilience against future unforeseen events, delivering the information managers and company leaders require to act swiftly and decisively whenever an emergency arises.

 As Josh Berlin explains in his article, Can We Make Our Organizations More Resilient?
-And Make Society Resilient As A Result?, “Historically we designed HR to be a “low cost, high value service function:” one that understands employee needs, responds quickly, and delivers services at scale.
+And Make Society Resilient As A Result?, “Historically we designed HR to be a “low cost, high-value service function:” one that understands employee needs, responds quickly, and delivers services at scale.
 This is not the optimum model in a crisis.
-We need to distribute authority fast, make sure responsible owners have strong capabilities and experience, and coordinate the response.”
+We need to distribute authority fast, make sure responsible owners have strong capabilities and experience and coordinate the response.”